AlexisChavez97/whats-the-weather-in/README.md

 - To migrate the db you can run `$ docker-compose run rails rails db:migrate`

 - You should be all set now

+## Cool features
+- The forms found in the app use turbo and hotwire to do live updates without refreshing the whole page
+- The open weather API client has a caching mechanism to prevent unnecessary calls and have a faster respond time